 - Premature optimization.
 It’s good to be efficient, and to naturally take advantage of low-hanging-fruit performance opportunities where convenient and clear.
 But the most important thing to optimize for is code clarity, and that should only be compromised when genuinely necessary.

 - Unnecessary cleverness.
 Modern languages have a huge range of esoteric features that enable for enormously powerful and succinct solutions.
 But great candidates amaze with simplicity rather than sophistication.

 Admittedly, all of those bullets are really just different flavors of the same thing: solving problems that don’t actually exist, while creating new problems in the process.
 It’s insidious, as good programmers can imagine a wide range of potential future problems – ranging from performance, to maintainability, to extensibility, and more – and the temptation to solve them all right now can at times be overwhelming.
 But we need people with strong impulse control who can remain focused on solving the problems of today, without adding to them unnecessarily.

 Anyway, I think these are three high level themes we use when evaluating a candidate.
-(And if it wasn’t already apparent, note that where you went to school, what degree you have, where you’ve worked, who has referred you — none of that matters, at all, and I think that’s the one thing we all agree on.)
-But getting more detailed than that is extremely contentious, and despite how helpful it would be, there really is no such thing as a clear “minimum viable employee” so far as we can tell.
+So if it wasn’t already apparent, note that where you went to school, what degree you have, where you’ve worked, who has referred you – none of that matters, at all, and I think that’s the one thing we all agree on.
+However, getting more detailed than that is extremely contentious, and despite how helpful it would be, there really is no such thing as a clear “minimum viable employee” so far as we can tell.